Getting Aid for Medical School

-Submit the Free Application for Federal Student Aid (FAFSA) by March 1 for maximum consideration.
-If you apply after that date, you will be considered for any remaining funds as of the date we receive your application.
-Need-based gift aid is awarded on a first-come, first-serve basis to eligible students.
+Submit the Free Application for Federal Student Aid (FAFSA) as soon as October 1st for maximum consideration.
+If you apply after that date, you will be considered for any remaining funds as of the date we receive your Medical School Scholarship application.
+Scholarship Aid is awarded on a first-come, first-serve basis to eligible students.

 Include our federal school code 002568; University of Nevada, Reno, Reno, NV

 - If you apply online, you can sign the FAFSA electronically with a Personal Identification Number (PIN).
-One parent can also have his/her own PIN to sign your FAFSA if you are a dependent student.
 Request your PIN online.